tina-liaoning/tina-liaoning/README.md

 hi, i'm [Tina Lu](https://www.linkedin.com/in/tina-liaoning/), a passionate SDET (Software Developer in Test) from Canada. my passion for software quality drives me to explore new tools and technologies.

-i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
+I am also an open-source enthusiast and maintainer.
+I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

   <img align="right" alt="GIF" src="https://github.com/tina-liaoning/tina-liaoning/blob/main/code.gif?raw=true" width="500" height="320" />